RaspAP/raspap-docs/docs/ssl-manual.md

 ![](https://i.imgur.com/Lx8Plqi.png)

 Finally, enter the address https://raspap.local in your browser.
-Enjoy an encrypted SSL connection to RaspAP 😎
+Enjoy an encrypted SSL connection to RaspAP.

-### Mobile devices
+## Mobile devices
 For the certificates to be trusted on mobile devices and remote clients, you will have to install the root CA using the method described above.
 Alternatively, on iOS, you can either use AirDrop or email the CA to yourself.
 After installing it, be sure to enable full trust.

 For Android, you will have to install the CA and then enable user roots.
 See [this StackOverflow answer](https://stackoverflow.com/a/22040887/749014).